intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Getting Started/Standards & Conventions/Requests.md

 --- | --- | ---
 `energy` | The type of energy flow. | *hse*
 `period` | The time window for which total energy is aggregated.
 The only exception is 'instant' which is for a single point in time (a millisecond), without aggregation. | *week*
-`epoch` | The number of periods to return starting at epoch.
-This defaults to 1. | current UTC date-time `duration` | The number of periods to return starting at epoch.
+`epoch` | The epoch is a starting date and time. | current UTC date-time `duration` | The number of periods to return starting at epoch.
 This defaults to 1. | *1* `site` | Identifier of the customer site where energy assets have been installed. | *999*